Redditor Picks Up Wrong Baby Crow And Its Parents Attack Them

 The OP sees a small black bundle of life

-It merely leans it's head into my hand
+It merely leans its head into my hand

 Research from the University of Washington highlights that crows can recognize individual human faces and react differently based on past experiences, showcasing their intelligence.

-When a perceived threat to their young arises, parent birds will exhibit aggressive behaviors, which are deeply rooted in their evolutionary history to protect their offspring.
+When a perceived threat to their young arises, parent birds exhibit aggressive behaviors, which are deeply rooted in their evolutionary history to protect their offspring.

 Crows hold grudges for a minimum of about two years